timmaki/GAM/Managing-Google-Classroom.md

 ```
 Provision a new course.
 The optional alias parameter provides a unique id which can be used to reference the course.
 If a course already exists with this alias, an error will be thrown.
 If no alias is supplied, the course must be managed by the id that is assigned to it by Google when created.
 The optional name, section, heading, description and room parameters provide additional details for the course.
 The optional teacher parameter provides the email address of the owner / primary teacher of the course.
 If no teacher is provided then the admin user running GAM will be the owner / primary teacher of the course.
 The optional status parameter provides the initial status of the course when created.
 If no status is provided, courses default to PROVISIONED status.

+**Note:** Classroom API is a limited preview right now.
+In order for this command to work you must [request Classroom API access](#about-classroom-api).
 ### Example
 This example creates a course.
 ```